jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 ---
 <br />

 ML models deployed as a real-time service support an advanced traffic management tool called variations.
-The tool allows you to perform a canary release of a new model or to shadow deploy a model.
+The tool enables you to perform a canary release of a new model or to shadow deploy a model.

 A variation is an additional identifier through which you can manage the amount of traffic routed to a specific deployed build.
 You can deploy multiple builds per model by assigning builds to different variations.